 Steamed Pork with Salted Eggs is an easy and tasty dish using just a handful…

 Salted Eggs are preserved eggs packed in salted charcoal paste or soaked in brine.
-They can be found in Asian grocery stores covered in a thick, black layer of paste or vacuum packed in plastic.
+You can find them at Asian grocery stores either covered in a thick, black layer of paste or vacuum packed in plastic.
 The raw egg white is almost gelatine-like with a round, yellow-orange yolk that is firm to the touch.
 When cooked, the white is soft and salty while the yolk is fatty with a slightly grainy texture.

-Salted Eggs are often used as a flavoring for appetizers, steamed meats, and clear soups like this Chan Choy Tong (Malabar Spinach Soup).
-I will be sharing a Steamed Pork with Salted Egg recipe next, so please check back soon.
-The round yellow-orange yolks are also found in traditional bak chang (glutinous rice dumplings) and mooncakes.
+People often use Salted Eggs as a flavoring for appetizers, steamed meats, and clear soups like this Chan Choy Tong (Malabar Spinach Soup) and Steamed Pork with Salted Egg.
+You can also find the round yellow-orange yolks in traditional bak chang (glutinous rice dumplings) and mooncakes.
 They provide a counterpoint of taste, texture, color, and are symbolic of the full moon in mooncakes.

-Commercial salted eggs packed in a layer of salted charcoal paste must be scraped and rinsed off before cooking.
-Homemade ones in brine should be removed from the salt solution once it has cured and reached the desired level of saltiness.
+These are usually packed in a layer of salted charcoal paste which must be scraped and rinsed off before cooking.
+Remove homemade ones from the brine once it has cured and reached the desired level of saltiness.

 Salted Duck Eggs